Logiqx/gps-details/docs/devices/garmin/power/README.md

 It can also use either 1 or 2 second recording interval for track points, regardless of the "every second" setting.

-This has been confirmed by [GPS Events](../developer/gps-events.md) in the FIT files of activities using this power mode / satellite setting.

 #### Max Battery